PseudoDevs/IamGhost/amd7.md

-Last updated: 2024-04-09 17:11:26
+Last updated: 2024-04-09 17:12:00
-Random Quote: I'm telling you that there is. - Ulana Khomyuk
+Random Quote: Grief never gets any smaller, so you have to make yourself bigger around it.
+The best way to do that is to open up.
+Let people in. - Rendell Locke